Shoulder Pain Coming From Your Neck

 C1 Misalignment & Shoulder Pain

-This simple exercise shows the importance of C1 alignment and how it affects your shoulder function, and also how a chronic misalignment in your upper neck can ultimately cause chronic shoulder pain, injury, or even frozen shoulder syndrome.
+This simple demonstration shows how proper C1 alignment directly impacts shoulder function.
+Chronic misalignment in the upper neck can lead to ongoing shoulder pain, tension, or even frozen shoulder syndrome.

 C2 Misalignment & Shoulder Pain

-The C2 vertebra is the second bone in your neck that allows you to pivot your head.
-It is also the major anchor point for almost every muscles that attaches to your head, your shoulders and all the way down to your lower back.
+The C2 vertebra is the second bone in your neck and helps your head pivot.
+It also anchors many muscles that connect your head, neck, shoulders, and even your lower back.

 If your neck has ever seized, causing sharp neck and shoulder pain, this is usually a sign of a C1-C2 misalignment.